Dalimil/Find-and-Replace-Browser-Extension/README.md

 ### Testing

+#### TODO Ideas
+- Debouncer for search and Debouncer for 'storage save search-state' - this would need timing tests before and after to justify

 ### Distribution & Marketing
 Video demo idea: Open GMail, insert a 'template' and search and replace {NAME} with an actual name

 ### Feedback & Iteration

+#### TODO Ideas
+- Implement Google Analytics and measure how many times user click icons and use advanced features

+### More ideas/TODOs
+- Look at structure of previous dissertation projects
+- Find a good Markdown to Latex converter
+- Use we or I in text